Dandush03/pg_rls/README.md

 ```bash
 rails generate pg_rls:install company #=> where company eq tenant model name
 ```
-You can change company to anything you'd like, for example `tenant` This will generate the model and inject all the required code
+You can change company to anything you'd like, for example, `tenant` This will generate the model and inject all the required code

 For any new model that needs to be under rls, you can generate it by writing